 Economic difficulties after the war prompted calls for change to this precarious system.
 The end of the war had a severe effect on merchants who supplied the armies of both sides and who had lost the advantages deriving from participation in the British mercantile system.
 The states gave preference to American goods in their tariff policies, but these were inconsistent, leading to the demand for a stronger central government to implement a uniform policy.

-Farmers probably suffered the most from economic difficulties following the Revolution.
+Farmers probably suffered the most from economic difficulties following the revolution.
 The supply of farm produce exceeded demand; taxes, even on small landowners, were actually higher under many new state governments than they were under the British.
 Small farmers wanted economic reforms to avoid foreclosure on their property and imprisonment for debt, as was the law at the time.
 Courts were clogged with suits for payment filed by their creditors.
-All through the summer of 1786, popular conventions and informal gatherings in several states demanded reform in the state administrations.
+All through the summer of 1786, popular conventions and peaceful gatherings in several states demanded tax and monetary reform.

-That autumn, mobs of farmers in Massachusetts under the leadership of a former army captain, Daniel Shays, began to forcibly prevent the county courts from sitting and passing further judgments for debt – which would have resulted in the loss of property, livelihood, and the right to vote for Shays and many of his followers.
-In January 1787 a ragtag army of 1,200 farmers moved toward the federal arsenal at Springfield.
+That autumn, groups of farmers in Massachusetts under the leadership of a former army captain, Daniel Shays, began to forcibly prevent the county courts from sitting and passing further judgments for debt – which would have resulted in the loss of property, livelihood, and the right to vote for Shays and many of his followers.
+In January 1787, a ragtag army of 1,200 farmers moved toward the federal arsenal at Springfield.
 The rebels, armed chiefly with staves and pitchforks, were repulsed by a small state militia force; General Benjamin Lincoln then arrived with reinforcements – privately funded by wealthy creditors in Boston – and routed the remaining Shaysites, whose leader escaped to Vermont.
-The government captured 14 rebels and sentenced them to death, but ultimately pardoned some and let the others off with short prison terms.
+The government captured 14 rebels and sentenced them to death.
 After the defeat of the rebellion, a newly elected legislature, whose majority sympathized with the rebels, met some of their demands for debt relief.
 The new governor even pardoned many of the resistance leaders, though not Daniel Shays – who lived out the rest of his life as a poor farmer outside of Massachusetts.

 Thomas Jefferson was serving as ambassador to France at the time and refused to be alarmed by Shays’ Rebellion.
 He argued in a letter to James Madison on January 30, 1787 that occasional rebellion serves to preserve freedoms.
 “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is its natural manure.”
 In contrast, George Washington had been calling for constitutional reform for many years, and he wrote in a letter to Henry Lee, “Let us have a government by which our lives, liberties, and properties will be secured, or let us know the worst at once.”